Master of Public Policy

 How much does the MPP cost?

-Tuition and fee schedules for the MPA and MPP programs can be found on the Office of the Bursar's page for graduate students.
+Tuition and fee schedules for the MPP program can be found on the Office of the Bursar's page for graduate students.
 Please note that students pay an adjusted General University Fee because the School of Public Policy is based at the UConn Hartford campus.
-Students also do not pay the Student Health & Wellness Fee or the Student Rec Center Fee.
+Students do not pay the Student Health & Wellness Fee or the Student Rec Center Fee.

 Can I take a course as a non-degree student first?
 If, so, how much does that cost?

 Yes.
-You can take up to 6-credits with our School before applying to the MPP program.
-If it is within 5 years, the 6-credits can later be transferred into your program to count toward your degree.
-You should consult with the Director of Student and Academic Affairs or the Graduate Program Director on what courses are best for your non-degree study.
-The proposed cost of non-degree study with the School of Public Policy for 2023-2024 is $1,050 per credit, all-inclusive for tuition and fees.
+You can take up to six credits with our school before applying to the MPP program.
+If it is within five years, the six credits can be transferred into your program and count toward your degree.
+You should consult with the Director of Student and Academic Affairs or the Graduate Program Director on what courses are best for non-degree study.
+The cost of non-degree study for 2023-2024 with the School of Public Policy is $1,000 per credit, all-inclusive for tuition and fees.

 What type of tuition, financial or graduate assistantship opportunities do you offer?